BS 1981, University of North Carolina – Chapel Hill

 For 20 years, until December 2011, I was an emergency physician at Chatham Hospital in Siler City, NC.
 In Chatham I have been involved in some collaborative community research.
 And I have been involved in the evaluation of several telemedicine projects.

-In UNC’s School of Medicine, I teach in (and previously helped direct) Social and Health Systems 1/2, the first-year seminar course at UNC that helps students gain early critical purchase on their socialization into the medical profession.
+In UNC’s School of Medicine, I teach in (and help direct) Social and Health Systems 1/2, the first-year seminar course at UNC that helps students gain early critical purchase on their socialization into the medical profession.
 I also teach in, and presently direct, the second-year Social and Health Systems 3 Seminars.
 I coordinate a Social Medicine electives program in which various faculty colleagues mentor student projects; I also co-coordinate (with Sue Estroff) the Scholarly Concentration in Humanities & Social Sciences, which serves ~12 students in each medical school class.
 In most years I supervise a few individual student cultural studies projects relating to biomedicine or comparative healing systems.
 Outside the School of Medicine, I teach graduate seminars and serve on graduate thesis committees in several departments where I have adjunct appointments: Anthropology, Religious Studies, Communication.
 I have taught undergraduate seminars in the Honors Program concentration in Literature, Medicine, & Culture and have served as a medical school liaison for the Literature, Medicine, & Culture MA program in the Dept of English & Comparative Literature.

 Diversity, Equity, & Inclusion